thilomichael/retico/README.md

 ### Google Cloud Speech

-To use the Automatic Speech Recognition module utilizing google cloud speech, you need to install the thrid party package first.
+To use the Automatic Speech Recognition module utilizing google cloud speech, you need to install the third party package first.

 For this you may follow the first two steps of [this tutorial](https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries#client-libraries-install-python).